 - Reptilian brain (brain stem) motivates us to seek safety.

-- Limbic brain (the emotional brain) leads us to social bonding and connection.
+- Limbic brain (the emotional or mammalian brain) leads us to social bonding and connection.

 - Prefrontal cortex (the rational mind) urges us to solve problems, improve our situation, and maintain relationships through concern, kindness, and empathy.